stormbeard/thesis/proposal/proposal.md

-Upon implementation of various selection algorithms, it will be necessary to perform simulations of pathological cases in weighted random selection and evaluate the chances of encountering these in day-to-day file system operations.
+Upon implementation of various selection algorithms, it will be necessary to perform simulations of pathological cases in weighted random selection and evaluate the chances of encountering these in day-to-day file system operations and realistic workloads.

 #### Trucation Selection